-To insert a picture frame, for example, proceed as follows:
+To insert a picture frame, for example, perform the following steps:

 - 1. On the ribbon tab Insert | group Objects | Picture , click on the arrow of the icon.
-Enable the Insert as frame checkbox in the dropdown menu. - 2.
+In the dropdown menu, enable the checkbox Insert as frame. - 2.
 A dialog box appears.
 Select the desired picture file and confirm with OK. - 3.
 The picture frame is now inserted.